What is Consciousness?

 Clearly, any discussion of the eternal must assume no beginning and no end.
 If we therefore apply our central question to the eternal, we are forced to ask, “What is it that lies in the middle of the eternal?
 What lies between that which has no beginning and no end?”
 I propose that the thing which lies between is consciousness.

 Consciousness, it seems to me, is the binding agent between the Nothingness and the Everything.
 Consciousness is the center.
 Consciousness is the center.
 And it’s everywhere, because in our theory it would have to be.
 Why?
 Because it lies in the center of something that is boundless, an eternal which has no beginning and no end.
+In a large and magnificent sense, it is an endlessly expansive Mind.
 Which, quite naturally, implies that the center must be anywhere and everywhere.

 Of course, consciousness has a center as well.
 And it’s easy enough to suggest that one way to define the center of consciousness is by using the word ‘awareness’.
 For what is consciousness without awareness?

 Without awareness, consciousness is a muddled mess, a bit haphazard, random and chaotic.
+Perhaps a bit like a person being in a catatonic or unresponsive state.
 But once awareness begins to form, consciousness takes on new and deeper meanings.
 Order begins to be established out of seeming chaos.

 Consciousness is the necessary agent to bring formlessness into form.
 It’s the bridge across the river.